-Temperatures are forecast to remain warm through the end of the month, pushing well above the average high of 77 degrees, and low near 60, the weather service reports:
+Temperatures are forecast to remain warm through the end of the month, pushing well above the average high of 77 degrees, and low near 60.

 That would make this August a lock to finish as the warmest August on record in Buffalo.

 The top three to date are August 1947, 75.2 degrees; August 1959, 74.8 degrees and August 1955, 73.8 degrees.

 When comparing the warmest August against the rest of the calendar, think “Olympic record” versus “world record.”